-I am borrowing your history in order to erase the frontiers of the accomplished civilizations, and to raise my voice through radical actions that hold me responsible of the decision to travel.
+I am borrowing your history in order to erase the frontiers of the accomplished civilizations and to raise my voice through radical actions that hold me responsible for the decision to travel.
 I drag my wants along with my severed rights, in order to coexist with those favoured nations who support my freedom; up until they encounter me.
-I collected all my ‘tomorrows’ together with my children and my work, and piled them onto the limitless paradise you advertised.
-And you were alarmed because i asked to share an opportunity.
+I collected all my ‘tomorrows’ together with my children and my work and piled them onto the limitless paradise you advertised.
+And you were alarmed because I asked to share an opportunity.

 I have chosen to wander in the world of deficiency and of discrimination in order to claim a small share of compensation from the lottery drawn by my own cursed nation.
 No matter.
 I fit.
 I fit into your laws, I laid out my dreams onto your streets, I set up my household in your conscience and I shared your history in order to tell the fairytale in the mother tongue tomorrow.